 Kentia palm, also known as sentry palm, paradise palm, or thatch palm, makes an excellent indoor houseplant.
 With its upright growth habit, high tolerance for neglect, and tropical vibes, it's the perfect candidate for adding lush greenery with a little height to dimmer spaces.

-These palms are known for their ability to grow to a strikingly tall height—40 feet outside, or up to 12 feet as houseplants—even indoors in less-than-ideal conditions.
-They have long, slender leaves on graceful palm-shaped fronds in an attractive shade of deep green.
+These palms are known for their ability to grow to a strikingly great height: 40 feet outside or up to 12 feet inside, even in less-than-ideal conditions.
+They have long, slender leaves on graceful fronds in an attractive shade of deep green.

 - Botanical Name: Howea forsteriana

-- Common Name: Kentia palm, sentry palm, paradise palm, or thatch palm
+- Common Name: Kentia palm, sentry palm, paradise palm, thatch palm

 - Plant Type: Perennial tree